fmaguire/fmaguire.github.io/md-sources/getting_into_ml.md

 - It is not as opaque as it appears
 - Optimisation and Evaluation is as important as ML algorithm
 - Highly iterative process
-- Use version control and literate programming
+- Use version control and literate programming to save yourself a lot of difficulty